What Not to Pack for a Cruise? 20 Items to Leave at Home

 The book debate can be controversial, as some prefer the tangible feel of a book.
 However, it’s one item you can skip packing for a cruise to travel lighter.

 Cruise ships often have libraries varying in size and selection.
-Borrowing a book from the onboard library is a viable option.
+Borrowing a book from the onboard library can be an option; we recommend a quick search to see if the cruise ship you’re sailing on has one.
 Alternatively, consider investing in a Kindle e-reader or downloading the Kindle app to your device for vacation ease.

 Prohibited Items on a Cruise